Why integrate Biomass Crops into Agroforestry Systems?

 Key messages:

-• The deliberate integration of biomass crops into agroforestry systems can deliver a wide range of environmental benefits including improving soil health, carbon sequestration, enhancing biodiversity, and improving water quality.
+- The deliberate incorporation of biomass crops into agroforestry systems can deliver a wide range of environmental benefits including improving soil health, carbon sequestration, enhancing biodiversity, and improving water quality.

-• There is a need for policies and funding provisions to support the integration of biomass crops in agroforestry systems.
+- There is the need for policies and funding provisions to support integration of biomass crops in agroforestry systems.

 Introduction

 One promising dimension in agroforestry that is yet to realise its full potential is the integration of biomass crops (such as willow, poplar, alder, and black locust).
-When incorporated into agroforestry systems, biomass crops contribute in various ways, including, support for pollinator populations, biodiversity enhancement, flood risk reduction, minimized runoff and soil erosion, improved water quality, increased soil carbon sequestration, improved soil health and contribute to climate change mitigation.
-Moreover, they offer biomass for use as timber, wood fuel, bedding and fodder.
+When incorporated into agroforestry systems, biomass crops contribute in various ways, including, support for pollinator populations, biodiversity enhancement, flood risk reduction, minimized runoff and soil erosion, improved water quality, increased soil carbon sequestration, improved soil health and climate change mitigation.
+Moreover, they offer biomass for use as timber, wood fuel, bedding, and fodder.
 Despite these substantial benefits, the integration of biomass crops into agroforestry remains underexplored, with limited available information.
-This article focuses on the benefits of the deliberate integration of biomass crops into agroforestry systems.
+This article focuses on the benefits of deliberate integration of biomass crops into agroforestry system.

 Understanding Agroforestry Systems

 Agroforestry is a deliberate practice that involves integrating woody vegetation, such as trees and shrubs, with agricultural and animal production systems to benefit from the resulting ecological and economic interactions.
-It can include the integration of livestock and crops into tree-only systems, and the integration of trees into crop, livestock, and mixed farms.
-There are five distinct types of agroforestry, including;
+This can involve integrating livestock and crops into tree-only systems, as well as incorporating trees into farming systems that have crop, livestock, and mixed farms.
+There are five distinct types of agroforestry,including;

 The establishment of agroforestry systems requires careful planning and well-designed layouts.
-Depending on the tree type, agricultural components, and their spatial and temporal arrangement, competition for light, nutrients, and water can intensify, potentially leading to yield reduction.
+Depending on the tree type, the agricultural components and their spatial and temporal arrangement, competition for light, nutrients, and water, can intensify, potentially leading to yield reduction.
 However, with appropriate planning and precise spatial arrangements, the advantages of agroforestry can surpass those of monocropping systems.

 Why integrate biomass crops into agroforestry systems?

 Strategic planting of dedicated biomass tree crops in agroforestry systems can increase landscape heterogeneity and enhance ecosystem function.
-Here are several benefits of incorporating biomass crops into agroforestry systems.
+There are several benefits of incorporating biomass crops into agroforestry systems:

 Carbon Sequestration and tackling climate change